Daniel-Szego/FabricJavaChaincodeTutorials/README.md

 Chaincode examples for Java

-1. HelloJavaChaincode
+1. HelloJavaChaincode: simplest Hello World java chaincode

 - copy the gradle files and the scr files apart from test to the chaincode/01_HelloJavaChaincode directory
-- start a Hyperledger Fabric network (like fabric-samples/basic-network)
+- start a Hyperledger Fabric network (like fabric-samples/basic-network): pay attention if the cli drive mappings are valid
 - run on the cli container
    docker exec -it cli /bin/bash
 - install chaincode